juergenschubert/DER-Video-Podcast-DPS/PowerCLi ova deployment/README.md

 # PowerCLI ova deployment of PPDM
 UseCase: need more than one ova deployment -> IDEA automate it with PowerShell

+NetWorker, Avamar, DataDomain and PowerProtectDataManager auto deployment with PowerCli on vSphere.

 ### requirement:
 Window 10